 How search services are created

-When you install ArcGIS for Server, one search service (and its accompanying _indexer service) is already created for you in the Utilities folder.
+When you install ArcGIS Server, one search service (and its accompanying _indexer service) is already created for you in the Utilities folder.
 Its name is Search and it is stopped by default.
-You can start the service in ArcGIS Server Manager or ArcGIS for Desktop.
+You can start the service in ArcGIS Server Manager or ArcGIS Desktop.
 For full instructions, see the following topics: